Christon Gray: 2015–January 2017: FYS/RCA and The Glory Album

 Leading up to the album release, he was chosen as one of ESPN's Artists of the Month for March.
-The station highlighted 3 tracks, 'Open Door (See You Later)', 'The Glory Pt.
-I' and 'Stop Me' on all of their regular programing.
-The later track went on to be used in commercials for Honda, HBO's Ballers, FOX's Lethal Weapon & RocNation Sports.
-It was also used at the ESPY Awards during the shows final segment.
-The remix of the song was debuted during his interview on the Sway in the Morning show in mid September 2016.
+The station highlighted three tracks, 'Open Door (See You Later),' 'The Glory Pt.
+I' and 'Stop Me' on all of their regular programming.
+The latter track went on to be used in commercials for Honda, HBO's Ballers, FOX's Lethal Weapon & RocNation Sports.
+It was also used at the ESPY Awards during the show's final segment.
+The remix of the song debuted during his interview on the Sway in the Morning show in mid-September 2016.
 The song continued success in 2017, being used on FOX Sports programming worldwide, as well as the team song for a number of professional sports franchises.
-In 2018, the song was used as the theme to Warner Bros Pictures blockbuster 'Rampage' starring The Rock and as the intro song to EA Sports 'Madden '19' NFL Video game.
+In 2018, the song was the theme to Warner Bros Pictures blockbuster 'Rampage' starring The Rock and as the intro song to EA Sports 'Madden '19' NFL Video game.
 For the 2018–19 NBA Season, ESPN is using the song for its in NBA Studio show.
 In 2020, it was used by ABC in some commercials for their show 'For Life'.

 Also during this time, Apple Music selected 'Open Door (See You Later)' and 'Ft.
 Knox' as 'Best of the Week' singles back to back.
 As well, TGA received key placements on Amazon Music, iTunes, Google Play, TIDAL, and Spotify.

 The Glory Album was released on March 11, 2016.
-The LP went on to again claim the No. 5 position on the Billboard R&B charts, while also hitting No. 6 on the Christian chart.
+The LP went on to again claim the No. 5 position on the Billboard R&B charts while also hitting No. 6 on the Christian chart.

-Gray was chosen as the first ever youth ambassador for the BET Awards in June 2016.
+Gray was chosen as the first-ever youth ambassador for the BET Awards in June 2016.

 After just one album with the label, Gray let fans know that he had officially left RCA in January 2017.
-He did not elaborate on the reasons, but said when the time was right he would speak about it.
-According to the post, it was a business decision and he wishes all parties involved well.
+He did not elaborate on the reasons but said when the time was right, he would speak about it.
+According to the post, it was a business decision, and he wishes all parties involved well.